qiskit-community/qiskit-experiments/docs/GUIDELINES.md

   be used to the old usage pattern.

-### How-to recipes
+### How-to guides

 The title of a how-to should clearly describe what problem it's solving.
 It should be an action that follows "How to".
 The text itself has up to four sections, but only the first two are required:

-- Problem: This section should describe the user problem that your recipe is providing a direct solution for in second person.
+- Problem: This section should describe the user problem that your guide is providing a direct solution for in second person.
 This should ideally be a one-liner so that users can quickly scan it and see if it’s relevant to what they’re trying to do.